Tuvalu, the Sinking Island

 This is not a joke, but there were only three restaurants on the entire island!
 I ate at every single restaurant.
 Haha.
 Here is the list.

 - 3Ts Restaurant – it was Chinese and had the usual plates available everywhere in the Pacific.
-They had beer and some alcohol as well.
-I had pork with black bean sauce which had very little pork, oily and quite salty.
+They had beer and some other hard alcohol as well.
+I had pork with black bean sauce which had very little pork, oily and quite salty (not as bad as it sounds).
 I also had the chicken soup, which had a nice broth, but the noodles were not that great and very little chicken.
-Although, the foreigners on the island recommend this place.
+The foreigners on the island recommended this place.
 Prices were around $7 to $10.

 - Blue Ocean – it was Chinese and similar to 3Ts.
 I had the beef chop suey for lunch one day and chicken chop suey for dinner on another occasion.
-The taste was alright and very little meat.
+The taste was decent, but once again, very little meat (Meat was imported, so definitely expensive).
 I recommend not ordering the chicken, since the chicken was covered in skin and little meat.
 Prices were in quantities of $6, $8, and $10 portions.

 - There were two other options on the island that I snacked on.
 One was the little outlet next to the airport.
 The store was adjacent to the craft market and had heavy carbs, fried chicken and sweets.
 There were no hot meals.
 The other option was across the airport exit, which was like an outdoor table and the lady sold local food for $6 a plate.
 She gave me a plate of raw fish with coconuts (the usual stuff available in the Pacific and tasted amazing) and three pieces of lamb for the price of $6, that was the best meal I had on the island.

 - If you can, bring snacks and food from Fiji.